SparebankenVest/azure-key-vault-to-kubernetes/README.md

 <p align="center"><i>Documentation available at <a href="https://akv2k8s.io">https://akv2k8s.io</a>.
 Join our <a href="https://join.slack.com/t/akv2k8s/shared_invite/zt-lfx2qdky-SGjwN8qTfca6bdeIyk46lg">Slack Workspace</a> to ask questions to the akv2k8s community.</i></p>

 <p align="center"><i>Please spare one minute to take our survey: <a href="https://www.surveymonkey.com/r/HMFZVYR">https://www.surveymonkey.com/r/HMFZVYR</a>.
 Why?
-We have no ide how many are using Akv2k8s, except through user interaction here on GitHub.
+We have no idea how many are using Akv2k8s, except through user interaction here on GitHub.
 More importantly - what can we do to make Akv2k8s even better?</i></p>

 ## Overview